baswarajp/NodeProject/README.md

-This project is regarding Node.Js for learding purpose
+This project is regarding Node.Js for learning purpose